dementedhedgehog/malleus_deum/README.md

 is a little complex.
 I suggest that you only try and edit the documents directly if you have a good understanding of Python/Latex and Xml.

+This is a work in progress..
+Check out build/phb.pdf for the players handbook, build/gmg.pdf for the Game Masters Guide.. and see build/archetypes.pdf for a list of the archetypes (that's a class+race).

+Currently running two campaigns of this game.
+It plays pretty well but the balance needs some tweaking, and the archetypes only go to level 1 at the moment.

 # Installation